 Mix the everything together with your hands, just like if you were making hamburger patties.

-Form the mixture into 8 salmon balls, roughly 55g each.
+Form the mixture into 8 balls, roughly 55g each.

-Place the salmon balls on a baking tray.
-If time permits, chill the salmon mixture for 15 minutes before forming into patties.
+Place the balls on a baking tray.
+If time permits, chill the mixture for 15 minutes before forming into patties.

 Shape the balls into patties that are uniform in size and thickness.